cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/_index.md

 +++
 title = "Fully Distributed"
 description = "This section covers the requirments, installation and operation step for Fully Distributed cluster (9 nodes cluster).
-In Fully Distributed cluster Cloudify Manager is installed on 3 node, PostgreSQL deployed on 3 nodes, and RabbitMQ deployed on 3 nodes." weight = 30 alwaysopen = false
+In Fully Distributed cluster Manager is installed on 3 node, PostgreSQL deployed on 3 nodes, and RabbitMQ deployed on 3 nodes." weight = 30 alwaysopen = false
 +++

-## Cloudify Cluster Architecture
+## {{< param product_name >}} Cluster Architecture

 ![{{< param product_name >}}_Cluster]( /images/cluster/cluster-architecture.png )

-Cloudify Manager 6.4 clusters are composed of three separate services that construct the entire {{< param product_name >}} solution:
+ {{< param cfy_manager_name >}} 6.4 clusters are composed of three separate services that construct the entire {{< param product_name >}} solution:

 1. {{< param product_name >}} Management Service – The Management service embeds the {{< param product_name >}} workers framework, the REST API,
 the user interface infrastructure and other backend services.